zcrowleyTheMark/zack_SCAG_data_task/EA_plan_notes_zc.md

 - <span style="color: green;">**Figure 41.** Working Poor by Race and Ethnicity</span>
   - NOTE: Figure 41 is working poor using person-level weights- civilian workers aged 18 to 64- poverty below in REBCR demographics is household poverty (both same measure if 0<= POVPIP <200) using housing level weights.

-##### Demographics charts/tables to produce based on figures from Racial Equity Baseline Conditions Report (REBCR)- (which were ACS 2016-2020 and 10 total to replicate)
+##### Demographics charts/tables to produce based on figures from Racial Equity Baseline Conditions Report (REBCR)- (which were ACS 2016-2020; 11 total to replicate- 11 Complete)

   - <span style="color: green;">**Total Population**- By county and whole SCAG Region</span>
   - <span style="color: green;">**Race/Ethnicity Distribution**- By county and whole SCAG Region- same racial categories as in EA Report.</span>